olorunwalawrence/BankaApp/README.md

 * As an admin, you can create a staff account.

 * As an authenticated user, you can log in into your account via the login form provided at the home page.
 Only an authenticated user can log in otherwise sign up.

-*an uthenticated user can order for a meal, edit his/her order/ view all his/her orders. visit us at https://olorunwalawrence.github.io/book-a-meal/UI on your browser
+visit us at https://olorunwalawrence.github.io/BankaApp/UI on your browser

 Programming Stack